Anthony Jackson (musician)

-Anthony Jackson (June 23, 1952) is an American bassist.
-Described as "one of the masters of the instrument", he has performed as a session musician and live artist.
-He is also credited with the development of the modern six-string bass, which he refers to as a contrabass guitar.
+Anthony Claiborne Jackson (June 23, 1952 – October 19, 2025) was an American bassist.
+Described as "one of the masters of the instrument", he performed as a session musician and live artist.
+He is also credited with the development of the modern six-string bass, which he referred to as an electric contrabass guitar.

-Biography
+Background

-Jackson played piano before starting guitar in his teens.
-When he turned to bass guitar, he was inspired by James Jamerson and Jack Casady.
+Jackson was born in New York City on June 23, 1952.
+He played piano before starting guitar in his teens.
+When he turned to bass, he was inspired by James Jamerson and Jack Casady.
 Jackson worked as a session musician, in the Billy Paul band, and with Philadelphia International Records.
 Paul’s 1972 hit "Me and Mrs. Jones" was Jackson’s first No. 1 record.
 His performance on "For the Love of Money" by The O'Jays helped move the song to No. 9 on the pop chart and No. 3 on the R&B chart in 1974.

-Jackson is a student of Jerry Fisher, Lawrence Lucie, and Pat Martino.
-He has performed live in more than 30 countries and has recorded in more than 3000 sessions on more than 500 albums.

-In 2016 Jackson had to miss some performances with Hiromi, due to ill health.
+Jackson was a student of Jerry Fisher, Lawrence Lucie, and Pat Martino.
+He performed live in more than 30 countries and recorded in more than 3000 sessions on more than 500 albums.
+In 2016 Jackson missed some performances with Hiromi due to ill health.

+Death

+Jackson died on October 19, 2025, on Staten Island, New York, at the age of 73.
+He had Parkinson's disease at the time of his death.

 Six-string contrabass guitar

 Danelectro (1956), Fender (1961) and other manufacturers had produced six-string basses tuned one octave below a guitar (EADGBE), and Jackson had briefly played a Fender five-string bass tuned EADGC.
 Jackson first approached various luthiers in 1974 about the construction of his idea for a “contrabass guitar” tuned in fourths BEADGC, and Carl Thompson built the first six-string for Jackson in 1975.
 He first performed on the Thompson-built bass in 1975, recording with Carlos Garnett and touring with Roberta Flack.
-He later approached luthier Ken Smith to build him a six string bass before finally playing instruments made by New York-based bass makers, Fodera.
+He later approached luthier Ken Smith to build him a six string bass before finally playing instruments made by New York-based bass makers Fodera.